 What does health insurance cover?

-Starting in 2014 new health insurance plans must cover a set of core benefits, called essential health benefits, including:
+Health insurance plans must cover a set of core benefits, called essential health benefits, including:

 - Ambulatory services, like visits to your doctor’s office.

 - Emergency services.